NavyaG-lab/Tech-writer/on-call_runbook.md

 # On-Call Runbook

 This document is a resource for engineers *on-call*.
-The general layout of this document is Alert: Reasoning: Action(s).
+The general layout of each is “alert, reason, action”.
 All the alert entries here should be linked with the alerts being dispatched from our alerting platform.
 The "ALERT" string should be verbatim the same string that is dispatched.
+See also [writing-runbooks].

 ## Alarms